imnehakharecha/imnehakharecha/README.md

 - SEO and performance optimization to boost website rankings and speed.
 - ADA-compliant websites ensuring accessibility for all users.
 - Seamless integration with CMS platforms like WordPress and Webflow.
-- Creating custom e-commerce solutions using WooCommerce and Shopify.
+- Creating custom e-commerce solutions using WooCommerce.

 ---